 From 2001 to 2005 he was Professor of Economics and Finance and The Portuguese Council Chaired Professor of European Studies at INSEAD, and from 1991 to 2001, Director of the Institut d’Anàlisi Econòmica, CSIC.
 He has taught at Harvard University, Universitat Autònoma de Barcelona, Universitat Pompeu Fabra, the University of California at Berkeley, the University of Pennsylvania, and New York University (King Juan Carlos I Chair).
 From 2003 until 2013, he was member of the Economic Advisory Group on Competition Policy at the European Commission.

 His fields of interest are industrial organization and regulation, the economics of information, and banking and financial economics.
 He has published in the main international journals and is the author of “Competition and Stability in Banking: the Role of Regulation and Competition Policy” (Princeton University Press, 2016), “Information and Learning in Markets: the Impact of Market Microstructure” (Princeton University Press, 2008), “Oligopoly Pricing: Old Ideas and New Tools” (MIT Press, 1999), editor of “Competition Policy in Europe: Fifty Years on from the Treaty of Rome” (OUP, 2009), “Corporate Governance: Theoretical and Empirical Perspectives” (CUP, 2000), and co-editor of “Capital Markets and Financial Intermediation” (CUP, 1993).
-He has been editor of the International Journal of Industrial Organization in 1993-1997, of the Journal of the European Economic Association in 1998-2008 and currently he is editor of the Journal of Economic Theory and co-editor of the Journal of Economics and Management Strategy.
+He has been editor of the International Journal of Industrial Organization in 1993-1997, of the Journal of the European Economic Association in 1998-2008 and of the Journal of Economic Theory in 2013-2020.
+Currently he is co-editor of the Journal of Economics and Management Strategy.

 His current research interests include dynamic rivalry, innovation and competition, banking crisis and regulation, information and financial markets, and competition policy.

-He has received several research awards: King Juan Carlos I Prize in 1988; the Catalan Society for Economics Prize in 1996; the Narcís Monturiol Medal in 2002; the Catalonia Economics Prize in 2005; an European Research Council Advanced Grant in 2008 and in 2017, the Jaime I Prize in Economics in 2013.
+He has received several research awards: King Juan Carlos I Prize in 1988; the Catalan Society for Economics Prize in 1996; the Narcís Monturiol Medal in 2002; the Catalonia Economics Prize in 2005; an European Research Council Advanced Grant in 2008 and in 2017, the Jaime I Prize in Economics in 2013 and the Premio Nacional de Investigación Pascual Madoz 2020.
 He is member of the Institut d’Estudis Catalans since 2011 and of the Academia Europaea since 2012.

 Dr. Vives has been an advisor and consultant on competition, regulation, and corporate governance issues for the World Bank, the Inter-American Development Bank, the European Commission, the Federal Reserve Bank of New York, as well as for major international corporations.
 He has been a member of the board of CaixaBank from 2008 to May 2020.
-He is a columnist for La Vanguardia and occasionally for El País, Project Syndicate, Vox, Financial Times and The Wall Street Journal.
+He is a columnist for La Vanguardia and Project Syndicate, and occasionally for Expansión, El País, VoxEU, Financial Times and The Wall Street Journal.